 Links on Android Authority may earn us a commission.
 Learn more.

-How to disable Android bloatware without root
+How to disable bloatware on Android — No root needed

 The easiest way to clean up your app drawer is by hiding your apps.
 This used to be a feature we could only see in third-party launchers, which was heaven-sent for those of us who wanted to get rid of bloatware without having to root.
 The good news is some manufacturers have started baking this feature straight into their launchers, so you may not even need a third-party launcher to do this.